 It’s exciting to think about the legacy of those 40,000 women today, and how many of their descendants are in the Australian community.
 We estimate that there are potentially millions of descendants.

-This dormitory experience is fascinating for all of our visitors - and especially for the descendants, allowing them to connect with their ancestors' experiences at Hyde Park Barracks.
+This dormitory experience was fascinating for all of our visitors - and especially for the descendants, allowing them to connect with their ancestors' experiences at Hyde Park Barracks.